rune-rs/rune/book/src/types.md

 # Rune types

 Types in Rune are identified uniquely by their *item*.
 An item path is a scope-separated identifier, like `std::float`.
-This particular item identifiers a type.
+This particular item identifies a type.

 These items can be used to perform basic type checking using the `is` and `is